m-motawea/gSwitch/README.md

 #### 3- ControlProcess:
-Control processes are what defines how the traffic is handled by the switch. currently only a L2 Hub is implemented.
+Control processes are what defines how the traffic is handled by the switch. currently only a `L2Hub` and `L2Switch` are implemented.

 - `Layer`: represents the layer this process handles